 The Akonadi framework is responsible for providing applications with a centralized database to store, index and retrieve the user's personal information.
 This includes the user's emails, contacts, calendars, events, journals, alarms, notes, etc. In SC 4.4, KAddressBook became the first application to start using the Akonadi framework.
 In SC 4.7, KMail, KOrganizer, KJots, etc. were updated to use Akonadi as well.
 In addition, several Plasma widgets also use Akonadi to store and retrieve calendar events, notes, etc.

-At the time of writing, the following applications are enabled to use the Akonadi framework to centrally store and access user data.
+At the time of writing (August, 2011), the following applications are enabled to use the Akonadi framework to centrally store and access user data.
 Follow through to each application's page to learn more.

 In addition to this, plasma widgets like the Digital Clock widget, the Notes widget also use Akonadi to store and retrieve events and notes.